tjeve/react-tab/README.md

-This app is a digitalcrafts projectf or practicing with React.
+This app is a digitalcrafts project for practicing with React.